As a powerful symbol of life and death, the alluring mystery of blood has fascinated scientists and artists for centuries.

 Obvious connections exist between blood and medicine, with science breaking down the mystery of blood and offering solutions to many of our greatest health challenges.
 As our knowledge of blood changes with new research and scientific discovery, outdated practices and technologies remain archived in some of Victoria’s leading museums and collections.
 These objects are a snap-shot of the past, and a fascinating view of a pseudoscientific practices that remained cultural embedded in society for thousands of years.

 Museums, galleries and archives face many challenges around preserving objects and artworks that contain blood.
-Our final insight into blood takes a look at the methods used to conserve these important items of cultural heritage by a team of experts at the Grimwade Centre for Cultural Material Conservation.
+Our journey of blood includes an insight into the methods used to conserve these important items of cultural heritage by a team of experts at the Grimwade Centre for Cultural Material Conservation.

 Science Gallery Melbourne is a dynamic new gallery designed to engage young people through the collision of art and science.
 The gallery will open in 2020 as part of a new, world-class innovation precinct at the University of Melbourne.